ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 ### Connection Limits and TCP/IP keepalives Settings
 {: #keepalives}

 In the event of a network connection reset or failover, it is possible that broken TCP/IP connections remain in a half-opened/closed state until the tcp keepalive timeouts are reached.
-To avoid this scenario it is recommended to set the `socket_timeout` and `connection_timeout` settings in your specific application drivers as well.
+To avoid this scenario, set the `socket_timeout` and `connection_timeout` settings in your specific application drivers, as well.
 The correct settings _vary based on the specific workload and it is important to run load tests before going to production_.
-A good starting point for the `connection_timeout` is between 2 to 5 seconds.
-For the `socket_timeout` a good starting point is between 30 to 60 seconds.
+A good starting point for the `connection_timeout` is between 2 and 5 seconds.
+For the `socket_timeout`, a good starting point is between 30 and 60 seconds.

-Furthermore on the server side the following [keepalive configurations](https://www.postgresql.org/docs/12/runtime-config-connection.html) are used as the default.
+Furthermore, on the server side, the following [keepalive configurations](https://www.postgresql.org/docs/12/runtime-config-connection.html) are used as the default.

 - `tcp_keepalives_idle` is set to 5 minutes
 - `tcp_keepalives_interval` probe interval is set to 10 seconds
 - `tcp_keepalives_count` is set to 6

-To prevent half-open/closed connections or bursts in connection attempts from overwhelming your deployment it is also encouraged to [set the `max_connections` paremeter](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration) for Postgres to at least double your expected connection count.
+To prevent half-open/closed connections or bursts in connection attempts from overwhelming your deployment, set the [`max_connections` paremeter](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration) for Postgres to at least double your expected connection count.

-If you connection limit is reached, you can [end all connections](/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections#end-connections) immediately.
+If your connection limit is reached, you can [end all connections](/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections#end-connections) immediately.